-Comparing the Bernedoodle vs. Goldendoodle for your next furry friend?
-The Bernedoodle and the Goldendoodle are very similar dogs who both share one parent, the Poodle.
+Are you comparing these two popular doodle dogs for your next furry friend?
+These two mixes are very similar dogs who both share one parent, the Poodle.
 And like all doodle hybrids, they are becoming increasingly popular as family pets for their friendly nature and their fluffy teddy bear exterior.

 But thanks to their other parent, the Golden Retriever for the Goldendoodle.
 And the Bernese Mountain Dog for the Bernedoodle, there are also many differences between them.
 Giving soon-to-be owners like you, the choice between doodle doggies.

 They are both surprisingly energetic dogs, which is something that many people underestimate, thinking that they are just cuddly lap dogs.
 The two main differences between these two mixes are that the Goldendoodle can be smaller smaller than the Bernedoodle, regardless of the Parent doodle’s size.
-The Bernedoodle also has a slightly more protective personality making him an excellent watchdog.
+Bernedoodles also have a slightly more protective personality making them excellent watchdogs.
 So which one is better suited to you and your family?
 Well, let’s stop doodling about and get straight into it!

 - Height 20-25 Inches